 Hydrocephalus is a condition in which there is a lack of absorption, blockage of flow or overproduction of the cerebral spinal fluid (CSF) that is found inside the ventricles of the brain.
-This may result in a buildup of fluid that can cause the pressure inside of the head to increase, and the skull bones to expand to a larger-than-normal appearance.
+This may result in a buildup of fluid that can cause pressure inside the head to increase and the skull bones to expand to a larger-than-normal appearance.

-Hydrocephalus occurs in approximately one out of every 500 births.
-Hydrocephalus usually occurs due to:
+Hydrocephalus occurs in approximately 1 out of every 500 births.
+It usually occurs due to:

 - Blockage of CSF flow inside of the head